Coronavirus and labour market issues

 4. Shortened temporary layoff procedure (5+5 or 5+5+5)

 5. Derogation from cooperation negotiations (YTL 60 §)

 6. Quarantine, isolation and decisions on absence from work (definitions, compensation for loss of income, annual leave)

 8. Remote work

 The situation concerning the coronavirus changes almost on an hourly basis, which is why this memo does not even attempt to provide a comprehensive and real-time overview of all possible situations that the spreading of the virus could cause in society and at workplaces.
 Up-to-date information can be found, for example, on the websites of the Finnish Institute for Health and Welfare (THL), the Finnish Institute of Occupational Health (TTL), Kela, Finnish Government, the ministries, Confederation of Finnish Industries (EK), Business Finland and Office of the Data Protection Ombudsman.

 Nations across the world have imposed travel bans and have restricted the entry of foreigners.
 In a number of countries travellers arriving from Finland will be quarantined for 14 days.
-Suspensions of regular flight connections/routes and cancellations of return flights are announced daily.
+The airlines have limited their services and operate only a minimum number of flights.
 The Ministry for Foreign Affairs and embassies no longer provide new guidance on travel restrictions and prohibitions on entry.
 When travel is necessary, travellers of should follow the instructions provided by the authorities of the country of destination.